Skip to Main Content

 3. Degree of financial leverage: This ratio measures how much a company’s earnings per share (EPS) increases or decreases for each unit change in earnings before interest and tax (EBIT).

 4. Consumer leverage ratio: This measure looks at the debt-to-disposable income ratio for the average consumer.
 This ratio can help analysts understand the ability of individuals to take on more debt.
+The formula is total debt divided by disposable income.

 6. Debt-to-EBITDA leverage ratio: This ratio compares a company’s total debt to its earnings before interest, taxes, depreciation and amortization (EBITDA).

-Advantages of leverage
+Advantages of financial leverage

 Risks of leverage